Proof Artifact Co-training for Theorem Proving with Language Models: The LeanStep datasets and machine learning environment

 \subsection{Human tactic proof steps}

-As seen in \Cref{fig:proof-example}, Lean tactic proofs consist of comma-separated tactic commands.
-At the start of the proof the user is prompted with a goal to prove.
-That goal is proceeded by a list of hypotheses and declared local variables.
-In Lean, such goals are the user-facing representation of the tactic state.
-The user enters instructions for modifying the tactic state called tactic commands using Lean's tactic DSL.
-If the tactic command is successful, the user will be prompted with one or more new goals.
-The user repeats this process until all goals are closed, thereby solving the theorem.
+Tactics in Lean are metaprograms~\citep{DBLP:journals/pacmpl/EbnerURAM17}, which can construct Lean expressions, such as proof terms.
+A {\em tactic state} which tracks the list of open goals and other metadata (like the partial proof term constructed so far) is threaded through each tactic invocation.
+Lean has special support for treating tactics as an extensible domain-specific language (DSL); this DSL is how Lean is typically used as an interactive theorem prover.
+The DSL amounts to a linear chain of comma-separated invocations.
+The Lean {\em proof step} task is to predict the next tactic given this goal state.
+We refer the reader to \Cref{sec:appendix_background} for examples and further explanation.

-Our human tactic proof step dataset consists of source-target pairs of strings, one for each tactic command in the Lean core library and in \texttt{mathlib}.
+Our human tactic proof step dataset consists of source-target pairs of strings, one for each tactic invocation in the Lean core library and in \texttt{mathlib}.
 The source string is the pretty-printed tactic state.
-The target string is the tactic command as entered by a human in the source code to modify the tactic state.
-We train language models autoregressively to complete the source with the target \Cref{subsec:training}.
+The target string is the tactic invocation as entered by a human author of the source code.
+This data is gathered by hooking into the Lean parser and Lean's compilation process.
 We refer to the task of predicting the next human tactic proof step given a tactic state as the {\em proofstep objective}.

-Lean's parser is special in that syntax can change significantly mid-code.
-While this makes it possible to utilize custom mathematical syntax and domain specific tactic languages, it makes it near impossible to parse Lean code outside of using Lean itself.
-Our solution was a mixed approach where we used Lean's extensive meta-programming framework to hook into the Lean parser and tactic framework, extracting the tactic goals and various parser position information.
-Then we used a simple homemade Lean parser to combine this information and extract the tactic commands.